clovemedia/i_ching/README.md

 usefulness of providing a single file with active hyperlinks, like the web page, that can be stored locally on a computer or mobile device for easy reference.

+A copy of the pdf file has been added to the project to allow easy downloads.

-A pdf file can be created from the web page however for this to work correctly with hyperlinks that resolve to the target sections in the pdf document it may be necessary to use the Chrome browser with the Print and "Save to PDF" function.
+A pdf file can be created from the web page, however for this to work correctly with hyperlinks that resolve to the target sections in the pdf document it may be necessary to use the Chrome browser with the Print and "Save to PDF" function.
 To ensure a pdf file is created that can be easily read on a small